Chains, particularly gold-colored chains, have been around for millennia. Ancient Egyptians wore them to ward off evil spirits.

 Where Can You Get Yours?

 A simple point and click will take you where you need to go.
 Our website makes it simple.
-You have two options and two colors.
+You have choices of three colors with our pioneering adjustable tie and hook for multiple lengths to suit your styling need.

-You can get either a gold-colored finish or a polished steel finish.
-They come in lengths of 26 or 32 inches and widths of nine millimeters and thirteen millimeters, each with a five-millimeter thickness.
+You can get either a gold-colored finish, a polished steel finish, or a metallic black finish.
+They come in adjustable lengths of 13.5" to 17.5" and width of eight millimeters and a one-millimeter thickness.
 It's a perfect balance between length and thickness.

-It won't look like you're wearing your girlfriend's necklace, and it won't look like those golden ropes of the 80's.
+The Cuban links we offer at B.Tiff New York are elegant and gender neutral and won't look like those golden ropes of the 80's.
 You'll turn heads without having to declare bankruptcy.

 A Cuban link will never go out of style.
 Buying one will give you a risk-free investment in your fashion future.
 What's not to love?

-Of course, B. Tiff isn't just about men's fashion.
-We have plenty to offer the ladies too.
+We have plenty other jewelry to offer too.
 Earrings, bangles, engagement rings, necklaces, it's all on our website.

 Plus we've got a blog designed to enhance your jewelry knowledge.
 What are you waiting for?
 Check us out today!
 We'll give you all the style you'll ever need.